refinery-platform/refinery-platform/docs/tutorial.md

 __This tutorial can be completed using the Tutorial Data Set, which consists of sample ChIP-seq data and their associated metadata file (need links).
 Follow all steps (except creating a metadata file as it already exists) and note the bullet points after some steps with expanded instructions specific to the Tutorial Data Set.__

 ## 1. Creating a Metadata File
 1. Compile all the metadata to be associated with the data set and then organize these metadata into a delimited (e.g. tab-delimited) text file.
-Use https://beta.stemcellcommons.org/static/sample-files/refinery-sample-metadata.tsv as a template and note the required attributes (Sample Name, Data File, Organism, Cell Type, Technology).
+Use https://beta.stemcellcommons.org/static/sample-files/refinery-sample-metadata.tsv as a template and note the required attributes (sample name, data file, and organism).
 Additional attributes can be appended as needed.
   - __Tutorial Data Set: tab-delimited `tutorial.tsv` metadata file already created__

+> Note that the attribute and file name columns in the metadata file can be provided in any order and the column headers can be chosen by the investigator.
+However, as the data set importer (see next section below) will map column 1 to _sample name_, column 2 to _data file_, and column 3 to _organism_th.

 ## 2. Importing a Data Set
 1. Go to the Stem Cell Commons Launch Pad at https://beta.stemcellcommons.org